erector/erector/README.txt

 Then add "require 'erector'" to any files which need erector.

-To install as a plugin:
+To install as a Rails plugin:

-* Copy the erector source to vendor/plugins/erector in your rails directory.
-When installing this way, erector is automatically available to your rails code (no require directive is needed).
+* Copy the erector source to vendor/plugins/erector in your Rails directory.

+When installing this way, erector is automatically available to your Rails code (no require directive is needed).

 == LICENSE: